aws/karpenter-provider-aws/designs/statefulset-disruption.md

 **Cons:**

 - [Open Question] EBS may be the only storage provider where detaching volumes before terminating the instance matters.
 If this is the case, the delay before instance termination is not worth it for customers of other storage/cloud providers.
 - Should not hardcode cloud-provider specific CSI Drivers in upstream project.
+Therefore this delay must be agreed upon by multiple drivers and cloud providers.

 **Karpenter Polls EC2 for volume detachments before calling EC2 TerminateInstance**